Beginners Ski Holidays

 • What is your party's budget?

 It depends on what’s right for you.
 Generally children under 8 would learn to ski first.
-Snowboarding school usually starts from 8 years, but varies by resort.
+Snowboarding school usually starts from the age of 8, but varies by resort.
 It may be worth considering what other people in your group/family are doing.
 Either way, whether you choose to ski and snowboard, you’ll be bound to pick it up.
 Patience optional!

-Greens slopes are the easiest and then progression to blues.
-So look for a resort with plenty of greens and blues.
+Greens slopes are the easiest and then you progress to blues.
+So look for a resort with plenty of greens and blues so you have plenty of slopes to play on as you improve.
 On our resort pages we have divided our skiing section into levels so you can easily see what there is for you.

-In case you decide it’s not for you or you want to mix skiing with leisure, choose a resort with plenty of apres-ski such as an ice rink, swimming pool (whether in accommodation or in resort), shops to walk around…plus other activities.
+In case you decide it’s not for you or you want to combine some skiing with other activities, choose a resort with plenty of apres-ski, look for ice rinks, a swimming pool (whether in accommodation or in resort), shops to walk around…plus other activities like snowshoe walking and dog-sledding.

-Book yourself into some lessons.
-Peak Retreats offer group lessons for 6 half days (or full days) or you can book private lessons just for a few hours a couple of times a week if you prefer.
-If you are doing half day lessons, if you feel confident enough you can always ski with your friends for the other half of the day.
+Book yourself some lessons; these will build your confidence hugely and you'll be surprised what you'll be capable of in a week.
+Peak Retreats offers group lessons for 6 half days (or full days) or you can book private lessons just for a few hours a couple of times a week if you prefer.
+By booking half day lessons, if you feel confident enough you can always ski with your friends for the other half of the day.
 See our ski school page for details and pricing.

-You will need waterproof, warm clothing.
-This includes a ski jacket, saloppettes (ski trousers), ski socks, long johns if its really cold, under layers such as roll necks/tshirts, scarf or turtle neck, waterproof ski gloves, hat/headband, sunglasses, ski googles.
-Layering your clothes under your ski jacket is much better than just one big jumper – you’ll stay warmer.
-You will also need some sort of footwear for the evening that has some grip.
-Snowboots or trainers would be best.
-Other things you will need to take is high factor suncream; the sun is much stronger in the mountains and it reflects off the snow.
+You will need warm, waterproof clothing, including a ski jacket (these have handy pockets in the sleeve for your lift pass), salopettes (ski trousers), ski socks, thermals if its really cold, under layers such as roll necks/t-shirts, a buff/scarf, waterproof ski gloves, hat/headband (you may be wearing a helmet when skiing but a woolly hat is important off the slopes), sunglasses, ski googles.
+Layering your clothes under your ski jacket is much better than wearing one big jumper – you’ll stay warmer as the layers trap warm air.
+You will also need some sort of footwear with grip for when you're not skiing.
+Snowboots, walking boots or trainers work well.
+You'll also need to take high-factor sunscreen, and lip balm with SPF; the sun is much stronger in the mountains and it reflects off the snow.

 This will be my first ski holiday, but I don’t want to spend a fortune on ski clothing in case I don’t go again.
 Can I hire?
 Are there any cheap shops to buy in?

 You can hire ski clothing in UK - a simple Google search will help you.
-Otherwise shops such as TK Maxx and even supermarkets offer value for money ski clothing or buy secondhand off Ebay!
+Otherwise shops such as Decathlon, TK Maxx and even supermarkets offer value for money ski clothing or buy secondhand - start trawling Ebay!

-Peak Retreats can pre-book your ski hire and we have various special offers.
-See our ski hire page for prices.
+Peak Retreats can pre-book your ski equipment hire - see our ski hire page for prices and any offers.

 The ski slopes are all signposted (except unmarked off-piste) and in France these are the gradings: